shraddha-an/msft-var/README.md

-# Stock Price Prediction with Vector Autoregression Model
+# Stock Price Prediction using Vector Autoregression

 Predicting Stock Prices of Microsoft using the Vector Autoregression class from statsmodels module.